ocaml/dune/doc/concepts.rst

 One example of supported syntax is the custom let-syntax that was introduced in 4.08, allowing the user to define custom let operators.

+Note that this feature is implemented by the third-party `ocaml-syntax-shims project
+<https://github.com/ocaml-ppx/ocaml-syntax-shims>`, so if you use this
+feature you must also declare a dependency on this package.

 .. _deps-field:

 Dependency specification